linode/docs/docs/products/tools/marketplace/guides/harbor/index.md

         cat /root/.credentials
         ```

-1. In the Harbor login screen that appears, enter `admin` as the username and use the *Harbor admin password:* found in your .credentials file.
+1. In the Harbor login screen that appears, enter `admin` as the username and use the *Harbor admin password* found in your `.credentials` file.

     ![Harbor Login Page](harbor-login.png)